 The APEL SSM (Secure STOMP Messenger) package is provided by STFC for resource providers to send their messages to the central accounting repository.
-It is written in Python and uses the STOMP protocol, the messages contain cloud accounting records as defined above in the following format (example data added) where %% is the record delimiter:
+It is written in Python and uses the STOMP protocol, the messages contain cloud accounting records as defined above.

-APEL-cloud-message: v0.2

-VMUUID: https://cloud.cesga.es:3202/compute/47f74797-e9c9-46d7-b28d-5f87209239eb 2013-02-25 17:37:27+00:00

-SiteName: CESGA

-MachineName: one-2421

-LocalUserId: 19

-LocalGroupId: 101

-GlobalUserName: NULL

-FQAN: NULL

-Status: completed

-StartTime: 1361813847

-EndTime: 1361813870

-SuspendDuration: NULL

-WallDuration: NULL

-CpuDuration: NULL

-CpuCount: 1

-NetworkType: NULL

-NetworkInbound: 0

-NetworkOutbound: 0

-Memory: 1000

-Disk: NULL

-StorageRecordId: NULL

-ImageId: NULL

-CloudType: OpenNebula

-%%

-...another cloud record...

-%%

-...

-%%